strukturag/libheif/README.md

 * lossless compression
 * alpha channels
 * thumbnails
+* save multiple images to an HEIF file

 ## API

 The library has a C API for easy integration and wide language support.
 Note that the API is still work in progress and may still change.

-Loading the primary image in a HEIF file is as easy as this:
+Loading the primary image in an HEIF file is as easy as this:

 ```C
 heif_context* ctx = heif_context_alloc();